Before an earthquake

 - If inside stay inside, do not run out of the building.

-- If inside, stand in a strong doorway or get under a sturdy desk, table or bed and hold on.
+- If inside, get under a sturdy desk, table or bed and hold on.
 Do not use elevators or stairs.
 Move away from windows, mirrors, glass doors, pictures, bookcases, hanging plants and heavy objects.

 - If outside and there are no obvious signs of danger nearby, stay there.